Buyer’s Guide to Electric Random Orbital Sanders

 Buying an Electric Orbital Sander

 Every sander – hand, pneumatic and electric – performs the same task.
 They use abrasives to remove unnecessary material from the surface of an object.
 However, electric orbital sanders differ in the way that they operate.
+That is why choosing the best random orbital sander is essential and why we recommend Mirka electric random orbital sanders for your different applications.

-The random-orbit sander provides multiple uses.
-For DIY projects, the optimum choice may be a 5-inch electric random orbital sander.
-Serious woodworkers choose the 6-inch electric random orbital sander, which has a more powerful motor, provides nearly 45 percent more abrasive surface and will complete the job fast.
-This model presents more of a challenge to control when sanding narrow or vertical pieces, and it’s two to three times more expensive than the smaller version.
-There is also a 3-inch electric random orbital sander option for small hard to get places.
+- For larger and more demanding surface areas, choose the 6-inch electric random orbital sander, which has a more powerful motor that provides nearly 45 percent more abrasive surface and will complete the job fast.
+This model presents more of a challenge to control when sanding narrow or vertical pieces, and it’s a bigger investment than the smaller version.

 How to Use an Electric Sander – Disk Sander